agentm/project-m36/docs/15_minute_tutorial.markdown

 ##  Some Basic TutorialD

-When you run the ```tutd``` interpreter, you are interacting with an in-memory database using a dialect of the TutorialD language which is described in numerous book by Chris J. Date.
+When you run the ```tutd``` interpreter, you are interacting with an in-memory database using a dialect of the TutorialD language which is described in numerous books by Chris J. Date.
 It is a language specifically designed for human interaction with the relational algebra.

 Note that TutorialD is strongly-typed- no type coercions take place automatically.
 For example, an integer will never be interpreted as a string or vice versa.